harrisonlab/popgen/clock/motif_discovery/README.md

-Genome DNA sequences and GFF3 annotation files were download from Ensembl Fungi for the following species:
+Genome DNA sequences and GFF3 annotation files were downloaded from Ensembl Fungi for the following species:

 Botrytis cinerea